 Perhaps your support team find themselves having to write longer answers because the information isn’t already covered in your knowledge base.
 Those answers can form a perfect base for new content.

-When your have prioritized the list of questions you want to cover, you can begin to create new knowledge base content.
-If you aren’t the subject matter expert yourself, collect the answer from the best informed team members, and use that to outline your document.
+When you have prioritized the list of questions you want to cover, you can begin to create new knowledge base content.
+If you aren’t the subject matter expert yourself, collect the answer from the best-informed team members, and use that to outline your document.

 A knowledge base should not be a stone tablet, written once and fixed in place.
 Especially in the software world, information becomes outdated or incomplete constantly, so you will need to revisit it regularly.

 Nominate a person or a team to own the knowledge base (or some portion of it), and be sure they have the time and capacity to work on it.
 Additionally, consider using knowledge base article ratings to allow readers to flag content that might need work.

 Over time, your team can extend your knowledge base, updating existing content and adding new content (or new formats for existing content), building an information resource that will save plenty of time for your customers and your team.

 Of course, that assumes your customers are finding your knowledge base and are able to comprehend and apply the information in it.
 That’s where the next step comes in.

 A knowledge base isn’t useful if people can’t first find the right information, understand it, and apply it to their questions.
 Some simple guidelines can greatly increase the usability of your knowledge base.

 Help your readers understand your content and make use of it by applying simple knowledge base design tips like contrast and white space.